-The professional activities of Jean Kittrell and Barbara Quinn Schmidt, who began teaching at SIUE in 1972 and 1977, respectively, established an important foundation for the many African American literature courses that we offer now.
-They were actively teaching and proposing courses related to African American literature early on, and they made presentations at conferences related to the developing fields of African American literary studies and Black Studies.
+The professional activities of Jean Kittrell and Barbara Quinn Schmidt established an important foundation for the many African American literature courses that we offer now.
+Schmidt began as an instructor at SIUE in 1964, and became a faculty member in 1977.
+Kittrell began at SIUE in the early 1970s.
+Schmidt and Kittrell were actively teaching and proposing courses related to African American literature early on, and they made presentations at conferences related to the developing fields of African American literary studies and Black Studies.

 Kittrell proposed and taught a course entitled "The Black Image in Autobiography and Essay," which as she noted "provides intellectual backgrounds for new Minor in Black American Studies."
 She also proposed a course, "Black Drama," which surveyed "twentieth-century dramatizations of black life in America."
 In addition to giving presentations on black literature at conferences, Kittrell, a musician, regularly presented on the histories of jazz and the blues.
 (You can see her, on piano and singing, as she leads a group covering Bessie Smith's "Downhearted Blues").